-The new season started out with a four episode introduction which essentially drew a line in the sand.
-The Soap Opera and small-town elements of the original series were gone, to be replaced with a broader story line, which opens in New York City, full of digital-age angst, darker (even self-referential) cynicism, and a good dose of “Lynchian” surrealist horror and humour.
+The new season started out with a four-episode introduction which essentially drew a line in the sand.
+The Soap Opera and small-town elements of the original series were gone to be replaced with a broader storyline which opens in New York City.
+This new set up for the show is full of digital-age angst, darker (even self-referential) cynicism, and a good dose of “Lynchian” surrealist horror and humour.

-It is some time during this seven episode run that we, as viewers, should all come to a realization: we are not simply watching neat little chapters of a long story which have their beginning and conclusion at the end of each hour long installment, instead, we are watching what will essentially be an 18 hour movie.
+It is at some point during this seven-episode run that we, as viewers, should all come to a realization: we are not simply watching neat little chapters of a long story which have their beginning and conclusion at the end of each hour-long installment, instead, we are watching what will essentially be an 18 hour movie.
 Each hour of Twin Peaks does not concern itself with resolving a plot point that will move the story forward, instead it adds more elements to a story which is organically moving forward at its own pace.

 To understand the importance of this for television we must consider what the success of a show like LOST (a direct child of Twin Peaks) proved for many television executives.
 LOST took the the bits of Twin Peaks and even the mythology arch of The X Files, which forced viewers to tune in every week or get lost in the plot, and ran with it by making a show that was exclusively built on episodes that built upon what came the week before to make sense.
 LOST was essentially a binge-watchable show before Netflix and the internet actually made that a thing.